 The readers are designed to be especially convenient for students; the readers are available any time of day, are storable on a computer, searchable, and cost nothing to them.

-Eight readers are currently available on the following topics.
+Eleven readers are currently available on the following topics.
 For a quick look at the tables of contents and title pages of each reader, please open the files below.

 1. War and Visual Culture: Table of Contents

 2. Environmental History: Table of Contents

 3. War in Japanese Popular Culture: Table of Contents